mansapatel111/Plan-A-Gator/README.md

 - Step 1: Start Flask Backend

 cd backend

-source venv/bin/activate   # Activate venv if not active flask run
+source venv/bin/activate   # Activate venv if not active

+flask run

 The API will be available at: http://127.0.0.1:5000

--- In another terminal tab

 - Step 2: Start React Frontend

 Open a new terminal:

 cd frontend

 npm run dev

 - The frontend will be available at: http://localhost:5173